rwxrob/zet/20211229021840/README.md

-# Congac is Just Brandy from a Pretentious Region
+# Cognac is Just Brandy from a Pretentious Region

 Stop paying more for your Brandy just because it comes from a specific location.